22 Must-See Stops on Going-to-the-Sun Road in Glacier National Park

 Red Bus Tour

 My wife and I did a Red Bus Tour before we drove the road.
 I would highly recommend taking one of their tours.
-It allows you to learn a lot about the history of the road and the park.
-If you are always doing the driving, it allows you to take in the scenery without having to worry about driving the road or finding a parking space.
+It allows you to learn a lot about the history of Going-to-the-Sun Road and the park.

 The White Motor Company built the buses in 1936.
 Ford Motor Company has restored them through the years.
 The buses have bench seating that fit up to 4 people each which allows up to 16 people to ride in the bus.